abarrak/linux-sysops-handbook/README.md

 $ ps auxc
 ```

-Quoting man's page documentaiton on `ps`: "A different set of processes can be selected for display by using any combination of the `-a, -G, -g, -p, -T, -t, -U, and -u` options.
+Quoting man's page documentation on `ps`: "A different set of processes can be selected for display by using any combination of the `-a, -G, -g, -p, -T, -t, -U, and -u` options.
 If more than one of these options are given, then ps will select all processes which are matched by at least one of the given options".

 The daemon `systemd` process starts during boot time, and remains active until the shutdown.
 It's the parent process for all other process in the system.

 Each process contains several main parts, such as: PID, state, virtual space address (memory), threads, network and file descriptors, scheduler information, and links.
 Processes are controlled and respond to signals.
-The states that a process can transistion among are depicted below:
+The states that a process can transition among are depicted below:

 <img src="https://github.com/abarrak/linux-sysops-handbook/blob/main/images/process-states.png?raw=true" width="700px" />

-To observe the states and other information of the processes interatively, use the `top` command.
+To observe the states and other information of the processes interactively, use the `top` command.

 To run executables as background process (job), append an ampersand to it: